ashutoshmjain/homepage/_posts/2017-08-03-write-like-a-coder.md

 - **Block Quote** - A forward arrow '>' will put your lines into a quote.
 A good way to quote someone or bring your own perspective
 - **Code Block** - Indent your line by 4 to automatically create a code block
+- **Inline Code Block**  Wrap back ticks (the key right under escape) to code block a words in the line.
 - **Links** - [title] immediately followed by (url)
 - **Headings** #, ##, ### - they can go up to six levels.